Analysis: Yes, Teacher Turnover Matters. But Much of What We Think We Know About It Is Wrong

 LPI mentions these demographic forces but doesn’t dig deeper into how the changing teacher workforce could affect average turnover rates.
 As Richard Ingersoll has documented, today’s teaching workforce is both “greener” and “grayer” — less experienced and older — than it was in the past.

 But what if the demographics in the underlying teacher workforce had not changed?
 What if we could isolate demographic changes that drive turnover from other potential causes?
 I gave it a shot.
 In the graphic below, the blue bars represent the same public school leaver rate data as before.
-But this time, I’ve added red bars signifying the “simulated” teacher turnover rate if teacher experience levels had stayed constant over this time period.
-In addition to the national average, NCES publishes turnover rates by experience level and the proportion of teachers at each level.
-To come up with my simulation, I artificially “froze” the experience levels of the teacher workforce where they were in 1987, then simulated what the averages would have been if only the underlying rates themselves changed.
+But this time, I’ve added two bars signifying the “simulated” teacher turnover rate if teacher experience and teacher age had stayed constant over this time period.
+In addition to the national average, NCES publishes turnover rates by experience level and age, and the proportion of teachers in each group.
+To come up with my simulations, I artificially “froze” the experience levels and age of the teacher workforce where they were in 1987, then simulated what the averages would have been if only the underlying rates themselves changed.

 This method is far from perfect.
-NCES reports slightly different experience categories for teacher mobility and demographics (for example, the mobility data have separate categories for teachers with 21 to 25 and 25 or more years of experience, whereas the demographic data have a single category for all teachers with over 20 years of experience).
-And ideally, a more sophisticated analysis would use teacher-level data and control for more variables, rather than just experience.
-Still, it gives a rough approximation of how the turnover rates would have changed if we kept experience levels constant.
+NCES reports slightly different categories for teacher mobility and demographics (for example, the mobility data have separate categories for teachers with 21 to 25 and 25 or more years of experience, whereas the demographic data have a single category for all teachers with over 20 years of experience).
+And ideally, a more sophisticated analysis would use teacher-level data and control for these variables simultaneously, rather than looking at them one by one.
+Still, it gives a rough approximation of how the turnover rates would have changed if we kept teacher demographics constant.

-The results back up my hypothesis.
-The red “simulated” rate roughly tracks the actual, observed rate reported by NCES.
-If experience levels had remained constant, we would have expected the average rate to increase by 1.7 percentage points.
+The results support my hypothesis.
+The gray bar, simulating what would have happened if teacher age had remained constant, shows as increase of 1.6 percentage points.
 This isn’t too much different than the actual change of 2.1 points.
-That is, in my crude estimation, changing demographics in our teacher workforce explain the majority of the changes to average teacher turnover rates.
+Changing experience levels alone account for only 0.2 percentage points, about one-tenth of the actual change.
+But either way, changing demographics in our teacher workforce explain some, or potentially even the majority, of the changes to average teacher turnover rates.